youngboy/engine-docs/source/proxy-release-notes.md

 ### 2017.11-137-g908dbec6f - 2017-12-05

-* Improved peristed query handling so that cache misses are not treated like other GraphQL errors.
+* Improved persisted query handling so that cache misses are not treated like other GraphQL errors.
 * Fixed an issue where GraphQL query extensions (like `persistedQuery`) would be forwarded to the origin server.
 This caused issues with origins other than Apollo Server.

 ### 2017.11-121-g2a0310e1b - 2017-11-30